naoshibaikyu/superbuddn/test.md

 Riff: *[groans and takes the device attached to the laser emitter]* Warp Man...
 If you're going to be shooting lasers at the Mercenaries, at least make said lasers able to do some damage, not give the world a light show.

-WarpMan: No, you don't understand!
+WarpMan Angry: No, you don't understand!
 It's meant to destroy them from the inside!

 Riff: Uh huh.
 Yeah.
 Sure. *[hands the device to Lento]* Pull!

 %Lento throws Warp Man's device into the air and Riff unloads his gun at it, leaving nothing but a smoking pile of scrap.

-WarpMan: Nooo!
+WarpMan Shocked: Nooo!
 What have you done?!
 My perfect anti-Mercenary machine... ruined!

 Riff: Right...
 Do us a favor and do something more productive with your time.
 Perhaps build something that'll really help us instead of some pretend weapons. *[turns on his heel and leaves with the other non-Warp Man members of the Five, leaving Warp Man to sulk over his new scrap pile]*